 Hyperpersonalization and Interface Collapse

-Economic pressure rewards any reduction in latency between desire and fulfilment.
-The shortest path is a profile so precise that the system anticipates intent before it is consciously formed.
-This drives three overlapping trajectories:
+Economic pressure pays for any reduction in latency between desire and fulfillment.
+The shortest possible path is a profile so accurate that the system anticipates intent before you've consciously formed it.
+That single fact drives three trajectories that already overlap in practice:

 Hyperpersonalization.
-Models absorb streaming biometrics, location, and contextual cues to tailor outputs for a single nervous system.
-Value shifts from content breadth to predictive intimacy.
+Models absorb streaming biometrics, location, contextual cues, the texture of your day, and tailor outputs to a single nervous system.
+Value shifts from breadth of content to predictive intimacy.

-Interface Minimisation.
-Each successful prediction removes a click, then a menu, then the need to visualise options at all.
-Interfaces become subsumed into the predictive substrate until they disappear from conscious notice.
+Interface Minimization.
+Each successful prediction removes a click, then a menu, then the entire need to visualize options.
+Interfaces don't just simplify.
+They dissolve into the predictive substrate until they pass beneath conscious notice.

 Cognitive Convergence.
-As interfaces fade, the remaining bottleneck is the biological channel itself.
-Capital therefore flows toward high-bandwidth neural links that blur the distinction between user and device.
-The singularity is not a discrete event but a continuous tightening of this feedback loop.
+Once interfaces fade, the only remaining bottleneck is the biological channel itself.
+Capital follows the bottleneck.
+So investment flows toward high-bandwidth neural links that blur the line between user and device.
+The "singularity," in this framing, isn't a discrete event.
+It's a continuous tightening of one feedback loop.

 Network Services